Isy-developer/Simple-game/README.md

 - Pause / Resume: `P` (or `Esc`)

 ## Notes

-- If you run into a browser security issue when opening from disk, try using your browser’s “Open File” option, or host it with a local server.
 - Power-ups may appear: `Shield` (blocks one collision) and `Slow` (slows the action).